Easy Guide On How To Know If Website Is Secure

 The majority of web pages, pictures and videos you would view on the web don’t contain any sensitive information.
 But what about when you need to protection for your information?
 The most common examples are shopping sites like Amazon, banking sites like Wells Fargo or entertainment sites which require credit card or electronic payment information.
 There also needs to be a mechanism for these sites to protect themselves against malicious users and hackers.
 In these cases, a security level is needed on top of the HTTP communication methods, which is the “S” in “HTTPS“.

-In Internet Explorer (IE), we see the https:// at the start of the website address as well as a yellow padlock icon to the far right.
+In Internet Explorer (IE), visually the entire address bar is green.
+Also, there is the “https://” at the start of the website address, as well as a green padlock icon to the far right.
+Following this is the company name, along with the country location.
 The padlock is the visual identifier to let us know this is a secure site.

 As of late January, Chrome will identify any webpages that ask for passwords or payment information.
 If it is running under HTTPS, the “secure” visuals will be shown.
 However, if it is not running HTTPS, Chrome will give a “Not Secure” indicator to the right.
 Going forward, Chrome will make it even more obvious by including a red hazard icon along with a bold red “Not Secure” textual warning.
 Wordfence recently published details on the Chrome roll-out.